Updated on August 9, 2021

 At that point, the city was known as the “Chicken Capital of the World,” “The Egg Capital of the World” and the “World’s Egg Basket.”
 A 1930s brick chicken processing plant still stands in the center of town, although it is no longer in use.
 Preservation efforts are under way.

 The poultry industry declined in the 1960s with the last hatchery closing in 1989.
-The city usually holds a Butter & Eggs Day Parade and Festival in April, although the event was postponed until fall this year due to COVID-19 concerns.
+The city usually holds a Butter & Eggs Day Parade and Festival in April, although the event has been postponed until April 2022 over COVID-19 concerns.

 The city still has a strong agricultural base with dairy farms, olive groves, vineyards, berry farms and vegetable farms, along with some remaining chicken industry.
 Lagunitas Brewing Company is also based here.

 Petaluma is where the Polly Klaas Foundation was formed after the 12-year-old girl was kidnapped at knifepoint from her bedroom in 1993 and murdered by a career criminal.
 Polly’s father, Marc Klaas, started the nonprofit foundation, which is dedicated to the recovery of missing children and public policies to keep children safe in their communities.

 Petaluma has a number of historic buildings and they have been used for a number of movies, including American Graffiti, Peggy Sue Got Married and Pleasantville.
 The city holds an American Graffiti Salute in May, although this year’s event was cancelled due to COVID-19 safety protocols.